satwik-jinna/satwik-jinna.github.io/_projects/4_project.md

 In short, BiasAwareGridSearchCV is our effort to ensure that AI and machine learning contribute positively and fairly to our society, providing tools that help mitigate bias in automated decision-making.

 Curious to learn more?
 Email me and I'll forward you to the team!
+Or, check out their repo [here](https://github.com/474benchen/bias_aware_gridsearchCV)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">